ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--zone <em>&lt;zone&gt;</em></code></td>
     <td>Specify the {{site.data.keyword.cloud_notm}} zone where you want to create your cluster.
 Make sure that you use a zone that matches the metro city location that you selected when you created your VPC and that you have an existing VPC subnet for that zone.
 For example, if you created your VPC in the Dallas metro city, your zone must be set to <code>us-south-1</code>, <code>us-south-2</code>, or <code>us-south-3</code>.
-To list available VPC on Classic cluster zones, run <code>ibmcloud ks zone ls --provider vpc-classic</code>.
+To list available VPC cluster zones, run <code>ibmcloud ks zone ls --provider vpc-classic</code>.
 Note that when you select a zone outside of your country, you might require legal authorization before data can be physically stored in a foreign country.</td>
     </tr>
     <tr>
     <td><code>--vpc-id <em>&lt;vpc_ID&gt;</em></code></td>